Absolute No's & Moderate Ingredients

-By shopping at The Green Beauty Collective you are free from the "Dirty Dozen", the most prevalent toxins found in conventional cosmetics.
-As well as additional ingredients we believe are not necessary and even harmful for you.
+By shopping at The Green Beauty Collective you are free from our "Absolute NO's", the most prevalent toxins found in conventional cosmetics.

 1. BHA and BHT